jaimeAlorg/Report-builder-tool/docs/desing.md

 ## 2. One-click report creation

-Whether on desktop or mobile, the Create Report button is always accessible.
+Whether on desktop or mobile, the **create report button** is always accessible.
 Clicking it opens a popup regardless of the user’s current location in the app.
 This design choice allows users—especially those in a hurry—to create a report instantly without navigating away.

 ## 3. Report viewer container